dpk2442/magic-table/README.md

 # Magic Table

 Magic Table is a custom element that adds interactivity to an HTML table.
-It can make the header sticky, with more features coming soon.
+It can make the header sticky and add the ability to sort a table based on columns.
+Details for each feature can be found in the [Usage](#usage) section below.

 ## Installation